biopython/biopython.github.io/wiki/GitUsage.md

 username on GitHub.

-If you haven't already done so, tell git your name and the email address you are using on github (so that your commits get matched up to your github account).
+If you haven't already done so, tell git your name and the email address you are using on GitHub (so that your commits get matched up to your GitHub account).
 For example,

 ``` bash
 git config --global user.name "David Jones"